YordanGeorgiev/pgsql-runner/README.md

-#  WRAPP
+#  PGSQL-RUNNER

-## 1. What is it ?!
+## 1. WHAT IS THIS
+A bash script tool to run your postgres sql script files and log it's actions nicely ...
+As well as :
-A generic swiss knife wanna be bash / perl centric application pgsql-runnerer for quicky packaging and deploying your tools, create new tools out of your existing ones , generating code for additonal functions, search and replace in both file paths and contents ... and all the rest not mentioned actions in the src/bash/pgsql-runner/tests/all-pgsql-runner-tests.lst file ...
+A generic swiss knife wanna be bash / perl centric application pgsql-runner for quicky packaging and deploying your tools, create new tools out of your existing ones , generating code for additonal functions, search and replace in both file paths and contents ... and all the rest not mentioned actions in the [sfw/bash/pgsql-runner/tests](sfw/bash/pgsql-runner/tests/all-pgsql-runner-tests.lst) file ...